tjkr/webpack-hotplate/README.md

 #### Extracting Babel presets out to `.babelrc`

 We can take this a step further by removing the `presets` array from `webpack.config.js` and adding it to a seperate file in our project root named `.babelrc`.
-This is just an approach that practices *seperation of concerns*.
+This is approach gives us a better *seperation of concerns*.

 ```javascript
 // .babelrc